cemkoc/dotfiles-1/README.md

 - A `~/Development` directory with dotfiles recursively cloned for easy upkeep
 - [Caffeine] to keep the monitor on during presentations
 - [Dropbox] for personal file sharing
+- [Elinks] for web browsing from the command line
 - [Flow] for static typechecking
 - [Flux] for adjusting your Mac's display color so you can sleep better
 - [Git] for distributed source control management